AdobeDocs/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 You can navigate up and down in the tree.
 Click the resource name or the chevron to the right of the resource name.

-* The resource name and chevron are highlighted when tapped or clicked.
+* The resource name and chevron are highlighted when clicked.
 * Tapping or clicking the thumbnail selects the resource.
 * When selected, a check mark is overlaid on the thumbnail and the resource name is highlighted.
 * The details of the selected resource are shown in the final column.